silogen/kaiwo/workloads/training/LLMs/full-parameter-pretraining/full-param-zero3-single-multinode/README.md

 # DeepSpeed Zero3: Single and Multi-Node full-parameter training

+## Pre-requisites

+Make sure you have S3 endpoint and credentials set up in your environment.
+If you don't, you can deploy a minio instance with `workloads/dev-storage/s3-deployment.yaml`

 ## Dependencies
 - hf-token: Hugging Face API token for model download
 - s3-secret: S3 secret for model upload or GCS secret for model upload - refactor `env` section in manifest and code accordingly